JarryShaw/MacDaily/README.rst

     update  = --all --quiet --show-log
     logging = --all --quiet --show-log

-    [Miscellanea]
+    [Miscellaneous]
     # In this section, miscellaneous specifications are assigned.
     # Please, under any circumstances, make sure all fields are valid.
     askpass = ...                                               ; SUDO_ASKPASS utility for Homebrew Casks
     confirm = ...                                               ; confirm utility for MacDaily
-    timeout = 300                                               ; timeout limit for shell commands in seconds
+    timeout = 1000                                              ; timeout limit for shell commands in seconds

 Above is the default content of ``.dailyrc``, following the grammar of ``INI`` files.
 Lines and words after number sign (``#``) and semicolon